Training for work

 - what skills or knowledge you need to get the kind of job you want

-- your current skill level and experience, such as GCSEs, A-levels, vocational training, work experience
+- what skills you have and your experience, such as GCSEs, A-levels, vocational training, work experience

 - what kind of training would help you to get the skills you need